MichaelHurst97/Noizier/README.md

 # Noizier
 ## A Simple Noise Generator
 Noizier is an Audio Plugin created to generate noise sounds quick and easily with a selected range of modulators to shape the sound.
+No need to load up and configure a full Synthesiser just for it's Noise.

 ![Noizier Screenshot](https://github.com/MichaelHurst97/Noizier/blob/main/Assets/Noizier_Screenshot.PNG "Noizier Screenshot")